What's the True Cost of Technology?

 Before I get into what technology should actually cost for real estate professionals today I think we need to look at why this is even an issue.
 You could argue that the cost is the cost, etc., but I think there is a deeper issue that impacts many real estate professionals when it comes to paying for technology that we need to look at as part of this conversation.
 We get to see it all the time since we create and license technology, but I don’t think the average real estate professional really sees it the same way.
 Let me give you an example of why I say that.

 I had a conversation with a tech consultant recently who works for a real estate company regarding some proposed changes to the company’s custom website.
 The website we were discussing is actually a great website.
 It had a great design, strong calls to action and good content but as I pointed out, there are definitely things that can be done to make it much better given where things are today.
-I also pointed out that he shouldn’t be surprised that a website could use a facelift and upgrades in 3 years given how fast technology is moving.
-I found it a bit surprising, from my vantage point, that he wasn’t explaining this same thing to his client, but the truth is, this happens all the time.
-Many people in our industry just done have a true appreciation for what the real costs of technology are today.
+I also pointed out that he shouldn’t be surprised that a website will need a facelift and upgrades, to stay current with changes in technology on a regular basis and to keep the brand fresh and exciting.
+Given how fast technology is moving. this should be just an accepted fact.
+I found it surprising, from my vantage point, that he wasn’t explaining this same thing to his client, but the truth is, this happens all the time.
+Many people in our industry just don't have a true appreciation for what the real costs of technology are today.

 Here’s The Problem